|CrossRef Text and Data Mining|

 |Result of CrossRef Text and Data Mining Search is the related articles with entitled article.
 If you click link1 or link2 you will be able to reach the full text site of selected articles; however, some links do not show the full text immediately at now.
 If you click CrossRef Text and Data Mining Download icon, you will be able to get whole list of articles from literature included in CrossRef Text and Data Mining.|

-Comparison between intravenous lidocaine and fentanyl on cough reflex and sympathetic response during endotracheal intubation in dogs
+Effect of intravenous lidocaine on cough response to endotracheal intubation in propofol-anaesthetized dogs